JasperBroeck/Easy-Arch/docs/contributing.md

 ## How to Contribute
 We use **GitHub** to manage and host the Easy Arch Wiki with [Docsify](https://docsify.js.org/) under the hood for the Wiki look.
 You can contribute by:
 1. **Forking the Repository:**
    Clone the project to your local machine and make updates or additions.
+You can also view the repo [here](https://github.com/JasperBroeck/Easy-ArchWiki).

 2. **Creating or Editing Content:**
    - Keep the content beginner-friendly and aligned with our goals.